aaronalbinson/fresh/src/pages/fresh-talent.md

       eggs.

-      Rebecca Paige is a London born, Cumbrian based Illustrator and printmaker and graduated from The University of Cumbria in 2018 with an Honours degree in Illustration.
+      Rebecca is a London born, Cumbrian based Illustrator and printmaker and graduated from The University of Cumbria in 2018 with an Honours degree in Illustration.
 Her work explores the primitive yet equally intricate lives of ancient civilisations.

       As a printmaker who usually works with linocut, Rebecca enjoys capturing